krinj/pytorch-style-transfer/README.md

 ### Tech Stack

+Here is a list of the major technologies I've used in this project, what they are, and why I chose to use them.

 | Name        | Role                     | Reason                                                       |
 | ----------- | ------------------------ | ------------------------------------------------------------ |
 | React       | Javascript UI framework. | It's relatively simple to learn, and it's a great way to build a website that feels like an app in terms of UI and responsiveness. |